 I believe that it is important at the start of a school year to create a community of learners.
 When students learn to respect and support one another it creates a positive, warm and nurturing space to learn and grow.
 Along with creating a strong community of learners within the classroom, it is crucial to work with families and involve parents in what is happening in their child’s education.
 When educators and families collaborate, support one another and problem solve, it helps to foster a child who will have a life time of success in learning.

-- Bachelor of Science in Early Childhood Education and Development, University of Delaware
+- Bachelor of Science in Early Childhood Education and Development, Elementary Education, and Special Education from Temple University

 - PA Instructional Certification